 Situated a mere 30km from Cape Town, The Blaauwberg Nature Reserve boasts spectacular views down fynbos slopes, across the cityscape and over 7km of rocky, sandy coastline to the ocean and beyond.

-It is also one of the few viewpoints in the world from where you can see two proclaimed World Heritage Sites, namely Table Mountain and Robben Island.
+Blaauwberg Nature Reserve is located on the West Coast Way Cape Way Route and is one of the few viewpoints in the world from where you can see two proclaimed World Heritage Sites, namely Table Mountain and Robben Island.

 The reserve conserves three critically threatened vegetation types and its rich biodiversity also embraces a wetland, 559 plant species, almost 50 mammal species, over 160 bird species and 30 reptile species, as well as various amphibians.